 Those hoping to see Fitbit's fall lineup make the jump to Wear OS will be disappointed to see that the Fitbit Sense 2, Versa 4 and Inspire 3 all still run on Fitbit's own proprietary operating system.

-The upside of this is that most of the software features found in earlier iterations of the Sense, Versa and Inspire remains intact here, including as Amazon Alexa integration and support for mobile payments via Fitbit Pay.
-Fitbit are bumping the number of workout modes up to forty this time around, with HIIT, weight lifting, CrossFit and dance among the list of additions.
+The upside of this is that most of the software features found in earlier iterations of the Sense, Versa and Inspire remain intact here, including Amazon Alexa integration and support for mobile payments via Fitbit Pay.
+Fitbit is bumping the number of workout modes up to forty this time around, with HIIT, weight lifting, CrossFit and dance among the list of additions.

 There's no confusing this latest line of Fitbit wearables with the upcoming Pixel Watch.
 That said, the new wearables are expected to gain access to select Google apps like Google Wallet and Google Maps sometime in the future and the new Fitbit Sense 2 and Fitbit Versa 4 rock a redesigned interface that seems to be inspired by the one found in modern Wear OS devices.

 How much do the Fitbit Inspire 3, Fitbit Versa 4 and Fitbit Sense 2 cost in Australia?